 Not shown in this example is the case where a different optimizer version is being used for different queries in the same database.
 In that case, the chart would display a bar segment for each combination of database and optimizer version.

-To learn how to use Cloud Monitoring to monitor your Cloud Spanner instances, see Monitoring with Cloud Monitoring
+To learn how to use Cloud Monitoring to monitor your Spanner instances, see Monitoring with Cloud Monitoring